Charles James Otway

-General Charles James Otway (1694 - 6 August 1764) was an eighteenth century senior commander in the British Army.
+General Charles James Otway (1694 – 6 August 1764) was a British Army officer.

 Military career

 In 1712, Otway joined Lord Mohun's Regiment of Foot and in 1715 he fought against the Jacobites in the inconclusive Battle of Sherrifmuir.
 He was colonel of the 35th Regiment of Foot from 1717 until his death in 1764.
-During this extraordinarily long colonecy, the Regiment was known as Otway's Foot, even after the practice of identifying regiments by the name of their colonel was officially abolished in 1751.
+During this extraordinarily long colonelcy, the Regiment was known as Otway's Foot, even after the practice of identifying regiments by the name of their colonel was officially abolished in 1751.